gromacs/gromacs/docs/dev-manual/overview.rst

   Contains reStructuredText source files used to build the developer guide.
   The build rules are in :file:`docs/CMakeLists.txt`.

-The organization of the developer guide is explained on the :doc:`front page of the guide <index>`.
+The organization of the developer guide is explained on the :ref:`front page of the guide <dev guide>`.

 Doxygen documentation
 ^^^^^^^^^^^^^^^^^^^^^